-Splash and Slide at Indoor Water Parks For New Jersey Families
+Splash and Slide at Indoor Water Parks Near New Jersey for Families

 So, go dig out your bathing suit from behind your coats and mittens, and get ready to take the plunge at one of these exciting indoor water parks.
-If you're looking for more seasonal fun, we've rounded up 30 things to do with NJ kids this winter, plus we've found a slew of winter day trips, and a ton of picks for February break entertainment.
+If you're looking for more seasonal fun, we've rounded up 30 things to do with NJ kids this winter, plus a slew of winter day trips.

 It's all about speed in these water slides at Sahara Sam's.